≥90% of participants will identify and react to patients with symptoms of EV-D68.

-There are 64 non-polio enteroviruses that can cause disease in humans: 23 Coxsackie A viruses, 6 Coxsackie B viruses, 28 echoviruses, and 5 other enteroviruses.
-Poliovirus, as well as, coxsackie and echovirus are spread through the fecal-oral route.
-Infection can result in a wide variety of symptoms ranging from mild respiratory illness i.e. the common cold, hand, foot and mouth disease, acute hemorrhagic conjunctivitis, aseptic meningitis, myocarditis, severe neonatal sepsis-like disease, and acute flaccid myelitis.
+There are 64 non-polio enteroviruses that can cause disease in humans: 23 Coxsackie A viruses, Coxsackie B viruses, 28 echoviruses, and five other enteroviruses (CDC, 2019).
+Poliovirus and coxsackie, and echovirus are spread through the fecal-oral route.
+Infection can result in various symptoms ranging from mild respiratory illness, i.e., the common cold, hand, foot, and mouth disease, acute hemorrhagic conjunctivitis, aseptic meningitis, myocarditis, severe neonatal sepsis-like disease, and acute flaccid myelitis.

-Serologic studies have distinguished 71 human enterovirus serotypes on the basis of antibody neutralization tests.
-Additional antigenic variants have been defined within several of the serotypes on the basis of reduced or nonreciprocal cross-neutralization between variant strains.
+Serologic studies have distinguished 71 human enterovirus serotypes based on antibody neutralization tests.
+Additional antigenic variants have been defined within several serotypes based on reduced or nonreciprocal cross-neutralization between variant strains.

-On the basis of their pathogenesis in humans and animals, the enteroviruses were originally classified into four groups: Polioviruses, Coxsackie A viruses (CA), Coxsackie B viruses (CB), and Echoviruses.
+Based on their pathogenesis in humans and animals, the enteroviruses were initially classified into four groups: Polioviruses, Coxsackie A viruses (CA), Coxsackie B viruses (CB), and Echoviruses.
 It was quickly realized that there were significant overlaps in the biological properties of viruses in the different groups.
 Enteroviruses isolated more recently are named with a system of species designation and consecutive numbers: EV-D68, EV-B69, EV-D70, EV-A71, etc.

 |Group:||Group IV ((+)ssRNA)|

-The enterovirus genus includes the following twelve species:
+The enterovirus genus includes the following twelve species (Lauinger et al., 2012):